Corporate Social Responsibility of Natural Stone Supplier – Regatta Universal Exports

 - We do not ask any laborer to work under any threat or coercion.

-- Regatta does not force compulsory labor or to keep original identification papers or withhold any part of personnel’s salary, benefits, property or documents to force these personnel to work with them.
+- Regatta does not force compulsory labor or to keep original identification papers or withhold any part of personnel’s salary, benefits, property or documents to force this personnel to work with them.

 - Employees are free to leave their work zone after completing their standard working schedule and can ask for their termination after serving the desired notice period.